Rethinking Garment Conditioning in Diffusion-based Virtual Try-On: Decouple, Don't Denoise: Related Work

-Early Virtual Try-On (VTON) models primarily adopted two-stage, GAN-based pipelines: a warping module first geometrically aligns the target garment to the person’s pose and shape, and a conditional GAN \cite{stylegan} then blends the warped garment onto the person image.
-VITON \cite{viton} established this framework using Thin-Plate Spline (TPS) \cite{tps} for alignment, followed by C-VTON, GP-VTON, and related methods \cite{cvton,gpvton,cpvton,acgpn} that refine geometric matching via contextual cues and local flow guided by human parsing.

-While effective, these GAN-based approaches depend on external modules (e.g., pose estimators), struggle to preserve complex textures, and often suffer from artifacts when warping fails under challenging poses.
+Early VTON models adopted GAN-based~\cite{gan, stylegan} pipelines, typically comprising a warping module for geometric alignment followed by a conditional generator for blending.
+VITON~\cite{viton} established this framework using Thin-Plate Spline (TPS)~\cite{tps} transformations, and subsequent methods~\cite{cpvton,vitonhd,pastagan,cvton,gpvton,acgpn} refined geometric matching through contextual cues and human parsing.
+While effective, these approaches depend on external modules such as pose estimators, and often produce artifacts under challenging poses or complex textures.